 - UX and UI

-The difference in the mentioned way of communication arise from the distinct approach to User Interface used in Flutter and React Native.
-First of these cross-platform mobile development frameworks provides its own widgets for Material Design and Cupertino so you can implement designs of the particular platform and even customize them.
-React Native uses native components so all the changes in UI of iOS or Android will be implemented in RN apps.
+The difference in the aforementioned way of communication arises from the distinct approach to User Interface adopted by Flutter and React Native.
+The former cross-platform mobile development framework provides its own set of widgets for Material Design and Cupertino.
+This, in turn, allows to implement designs of the particular platform as well as to customize them.

 Speed and simplicity of development

-Time- and cost efficiency are the key values of cross-platform mobile development.
-Speeding up app delivery together with money savings is a perfect mix for some companies like startups.
-This powerful worth stems mostly from the ability to reuse the code but also from some other attributes like mentioned below.
+Time-effectiveness and cost-efficiency are the main advantages of cross-platform mobile development.
+Speeding up app delivery together with budget savings constitute a perfect mix for startups and SMBs.
+This value stems mostly from the ability to reuse the code but also from some other attributes as mentioned below.

 - Learning Curve

-Rady-made add-ons provided by both - creators of the frameworks and community around them make cross-platform app development even easier and faster.
-React Native can boast a massive collection of libraries and other ready to use components which really shorten the time to market.
-At the same time, Flutter has maybe less of them but mostly own, not a third-party one which makes the framework more independent.
+Ready-made add-ons provided by both frameworks’ creators and the community around them are what make cross-platform app development even easier and faster.
+React Native boasts a massive collection of libraries and other ready to use components that significantly shorten the time to market.
+Flutter may offer a smaller collection of addons; nonetheless, the ones it offers are its own (not third-party) which makes the framework much more independent.